Uniqueness of conformal-harmonic maps on locally conformally flat 4-manifolds: Introduction

 see Appendix \ref{appB} for a detailed derivation of this equation.
 Here $R^{\mathcal{N}}$ is the curvature tensor of $\mathcal{N}$, $\nabla$ and $\Delta$ are the Levi-Civita connection and Laplace–Beltrami operator on $\mathcal{M}$ respectively, $\tau(u)=(\Delta u)^T$ is the tension field, $P(u)$ is the orthogonal projection to the tangent plane $T_u\mathcal{N}$, $D$ is the derivative with respect to the standard coordinates of $\mathbf{R}^K$ and $A(\cdot, \cdot)$ denotes the second fundamental form of $\mathcal{N} \hookrightarrow \mathbf{R}^K$.
 Note that this conformal-harmonic map equation \eqref{ELP} differs from the intrinsic biharmonic map equation by lower order terms which make \eqref{ELP} conformally invariant.

 3mm

 Higher order geometric variational problems, including the study of (both extrinsic and intrinsic) biharmonic maps and polyharmonic maps, have attracted much attention in the last two decades, see e.g. \cite{DK98, CWY99, Strz03, Wang04, LR, Sche08, Stru08, GS, LW09, GN13, LY16, AY17, HJL19, LFG21} for the extrinsic case and \cite{Wang04, Ku08, Mos08, GS, LL21} for the intrinsic case.
 The corresponding heat flows have been studied extensively as well, as a tool to prove the existence of biharmonic maps and polyharmonic maps in a given homotopy class, see e.g. \cite{Lamm04, Lamm05, Gas06, Wang07, HHW14, HLLW16, LL21}.
 It should be noted that the extrinsic and intrinsic cases come in two different flavors: the intrinsic variants are considered more geometrically natural because they do not depend on the embedding of the target manifold $\mathcal{N}\hookrightarrow \mathbf{R}^K$, although they are less natural from the variational point of view due to the lack of {\textit{coercivity}} for the intrinsic energies (and thus they are considerably more difficult analytically and less studied); on the other hand, the extrinsic variants are more natural from the analytical point of view but in turn they do depend on the embedding of $\mathcal{N}\hookrightarrow \mathbf{R}^K$.
 Among them, the conformally invariant problems (both extrinsic and intrinsic) are considered the most geometric, see e.g., \cite{DK98, GN13}.
 Most of the results in the current literature concern the regularity and existence of (the weak solutions of) the critical points of the higher order geometric variational problems because they are associated to systems of higher order PDEs with {\textit{critical growth nonlinearities}}.
 However, the {\textit {uniqueness}} problem of these critical points have been left largely open.
 In \cite{LL21} P. Laurain and the first author proved a version of bienergy convexity (and thus the uniqueness) for weakly intrinsic biharmonic maps in $W^{2,2}(B_1, \mathbf{S}^n)$ with small bienergy and prescribed boundary data, where $B_1\subset \mathbf{R}^4$ is the unit 4-ball and $\mathbf{S}^n \subset \mathbf{R}^{n+1}$ is the standard unit sphere.
-We shall remark that such energy convexity plays an essential role in the discrete replacement min-max construction of geometric objects of interest, see e.g. Colding-Minicozzi \cite{CM08} and Lamm-Lin \cite{LL13} (for weakly harmonic maps).
+We shall remark that such energy convexity plays an essential role in the discrete replacement min-max construction of geometric objects of interest (such as minimal spheres and free boundary minimal disks in manifolds), see e.g. Colding-Minicozzi \cite{CM08}, Lamm-Lin \cite{LL13}, Lin-Sun-Zhou \cite{LSZ20} and Laurain-Petrides \cite{LP19}.